David Jason

 Sir David John White (born 2 February 1940), known professionally as David Jason, is an English actor.
-He has played Derek "Del Boy" Trotter in the sitcom Only Fools and Horses, Detective Inspector Jack Frost in the drama series A Touch of Frost, Granville in the sitcoms Open All Hours and Still Open All Hours, and Pop Larkin in the comedy drama series The Darling Buds of May, as well as voicing several cartoon characters, including Mr. Toad in The Wind in the Willows, the BFG in the 1989 film of the same name, and the title characters of Danger Mouse and Count Duckula.
+He has played Derek "Del Boy" Trotter in the sitcom Only Fools and Horses, Detective Inspector Jack Frost in the drama series A Touch of Frost, Granville in the sitcoms Open All Hours and Still Open All Hours, and Pop Larkin in the comedy drama series The Darling Buds of May, as well as voicing several cartoon characters, including the title characters of Danger Mouse and Count Duckula, Mr. Toad in The Wind in the Willows, and the BFG in the 1989 film of the same name.

-In September 2006, Jason had topped the poll to find TV's 50 Greatest Stars, as part of ITV's 50th anniversary celebrations.
+In September 2006, Jason topped the poll to find TV's 50 Greatest Stars, as part of ITV's 50th anniversary celebrations.
 He was knighted in 2005 for services to acting and comedy.
 Jason has won four British Academy Television Awards (BAFTAs), (1988, 1991, 1997, 2003), four British Comedy Awards (1990, 1992, 1997, 2001) and seven National Television Awards (1996 twice, 1997, 2001 twice, 2002 and 2011).

 Early life

 Jason's father, Arthur Robert White, was a porter at Billingsgate Fish Market, and his mother, Olwen Jones, was from Merthyr Tydfil, Glamorgan, Wales, and worked as a charwoman.
-She gave birth to twin boys at North Middlesex Hospital in Edmonton, London, on 2 February 1940, but Jason's twin brother died during childbirth, and making him a twinless twin.
+She gave birth to twin boys at North Middlesex Hospital in Edmonton, London, on 2 February 1940, but Jason's twin brother died during childbirth, making him a twinless twin.
 He chose the stage name Jason because he liked Jason and the Argonauts, as the stage name "David White" was already taken, and not in tribute to his dead twin as has sometimes been claimed.

-Jason lived at Lodge Lane, North Finchley, and attended Northfield Secondary Modern school after failing the 11-plus in 1951.
-Upon leaving school, Jason wanted to be an actor, influenced by his elder brother (Arthur White), but their father advised that he first learn a trade.
-He trained as an electrician for six years, before retiring and becoming a struggling actor.
+Jason lived off Lodge Lane, Finchley, and failed his eleven-plus in 1951, and attended Northfield Secondary Modern school.
+Upon leaving school, Jason wanted to be an actor, influenced by his elder brother (Arthur White), but their father advised that he should first learn a trade.
+He trained as an electrician for six years, before quitting and became a struggling actor.

 Jason's elder brother is the actor Arthur White, born in 1933.
-The two appeared together in the crime drama A Touch of Frost, with Arthur playing police archivist Ernie Trigg; and again in 2008, in the comic fantasy The Colour of Magic, where Arthur played a character called "Rerpf".
+The two appeared together in the crime drama A Touch of Frost, with Arthur playing police archivist Ernie Trigg; in 2006, they appeared in Terry Pratchett's Hogfather and again, in 2008, in the comic fantasy The Colour of Magic, in which Arthur played a character called "Rerpf".
 He also appeared briefly with his brother in two episodes of The Darling Buds of May.

 When Jason was 15, he spent a year working as a mechanic's assistant.
 When he turned 16, he was eligible to register for an apprenticeship, but decided against it.